moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 ### Example: `CI_JOB_TOKEN` Generation

-This example outlines how a `CI_JOB_TOKEN` would be generated under the proposed architecture.
-The following Ruby code demonstrates a class that generates the JWT token based on the permissions granted to the job:
+This example illustrates the `CI_JOB_TOKEN` generation process in the proposed architecture.
+The following Ruby code demonstrates how a JWT token is generated based on the job's granted permissions:

 ```ruby
 class JobToken